Insider Selling: salesforce.com, inc. (NYSE:CRM) CEO Sells 20,000 Shares of Stock

-salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of the company’s stock in a transaction dated Monday, June 21st.
-The stock was sold at an average price of $243.09, for a total value of $4,861,800.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of the business’s stock in a transaction dated Wednesday, June 23rd.
+The shares were sold at an average price of $242.18, for a total transaction of $4,843,600.00.
+The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.

 Marc Benioff also recently made the following trade(s):